 9.2.1 Test Procedure

 Connect the component securely by a suitable fitting to a pressurized source of dry air, nitrogen or natural gas and subject it to the number of cycles specified in their relevant specification.
-A cycle shall consist of one opening and (if applicable) one closing of the component within a period of not less than 10± 2 s.
+A cycle shall consist of one opening and (if applicable) one closing of the component within a period of not less than 10 s ± 2 s.

 During the off-cycle, the downstream pressure of the test fixture shall be lowered to a maximum of 50 percent of the test pressure.